sf-wdi-gaia/trees/quick-reference.md

  * can search for many keys, search by criteria that aren't based on keys, and keep track of depth
  * implemented with a stack to track which node to visit next, or implemented recursively

+Some uses of Depth First Tree Traversal:
+* print out all possible sequences of results for 4 coin flips
+* find the longest possible path from the root to any leaf in a tree